odanylovych/Avalanche.swift/README.md

 Avalanche.swift comes with its own In-App Bip44 Keychain.
 This KeyChain is used in the functions of the API, enabling them to sign using keys it's registered.
 It can be accessed by adding dependency to the `AvalancheKeychain` in case of SPM or enabling `Avalanche/Keychain` feature in case of CocoaPods.

-The first step in this process is to create an instance of `AvalancheBip44Keychain` and pass it to `Avalanche` constructor.
+The first step in this process is to create an instance of `AvalancheBip44Keychain` and pass it to the `Avalanche` constructor.

 ```Swift
 import Avalanche